 That will out-and-out kill you in the climbing context and will lead to a million tiny deaths in the everyday world.
 Adventure—and often climbing in my case—challenges us to fuse consideration with decisive action.

-But it doesn’t have to involve swinging from ropes or scaling tall peaks: volunteering to mentor an ex-prisoner or taking up improv comedy are among the myriad other ways I can imagine opening one’s life to consideration and action.
-I work to not be myopic or mono-dimensional, but for me climbing has always been the go-to adventure I’ve used to frame my life.
+But it doesn’t have to involve swinging from ropes or scaling tall peaks: volunteering abroad, mentoring an ex-prisoner, or taking up improv comedy are among the myriad other ways I can imagine opening one’s life to consideration and action.
+I work to not be myopic or mono-dimensional, but for me, climbing has always been the go-to adventure I’ve used to frame my life.

 If you could go back and give yourself advice when you were just getting into climbing, what you would you recommend?
 And what are some of the biggest pitfalls that newer climbers fall into that prove unproductive?